mzmine/mzmine_documentation/docs/workflows/batch_processing/batch-processing.md

 # Processing wizard
 The processing wizard is inteded to quickly set up a general workflow for the processing of untargeted LC-MS and LC-IM-MS data.
 By clicking the "Set default" button, default settings for mass and feature detection are also provided according to the selected MS type (Orbitrap or TOF) and LC system (UHPLC or HPLC).
-Once the desired parameters have been set, hit the "Build batch" botton and a pre-populated batch window will pop out.
+Once the desired parameters have been set, hit the "Build batch" botton and a pre-populated batch window will open up.

 **Tools :material-arrow-right-thin: Processing wizard**
 ![wizard](processing_wizard.png)